-The objective of the Integration Analysis is to develop GHG mitigation scenarios for this draft Scoping Plan that incorporate the information utilized by the Council in developing this draft Plan, including Advisory Panel and Working Group recommendations and input, capture and account for how strategies interact across sectors, and evaluate benefits and costs of a suite of strategies.
-The Integration Analysis is built within the New York Pathways model,2 which is a multi-model framework that includes a representation of all categories of GHG emissions in New York and takes as inputs relevant complementary analyses, including the 2021 New York Power Grid Study3, building and transportation roadmaps, oil and gas system analysis, and refrigerant management analysis.4 A diagram of this multi-model framework is presented in Figure 3.
+The objective of the Integration Analysis is to develop GHG mitigation scenarios for the Scoping Plan that capture and account for how various strategies interact across sectors and evaluate the benefits and costs of the suite of strategies for achieving the Climate Act's GHG emissions reduction requirements and goals.
+These mitigation scenarios incorporate Advisory Panel and Working Group recommendations, feedback from the Climate Action Council, and CJWG input.
+The Integration Analysis is built within the New York Pathways Model2, which is a multi-model framework that includes a representation of all categories of GHG emissions in New York and takes as inputs relevant complementary analyses, including the 2021 New York Power Grid Study3, building and transportation road mapping efforts, oil